 - Can summers spend time in an overseas office?
 No

 • USC Gould

 • Washington University in St. Louis

 Recruitment outside OCIs:

-Resume Collect at Boston University, Columbia, Duke, Harvard, Stanford, University of Pennsylvania, University of Texas, University of Virginia, Vanderbilt and Yale.
+Resume Collect at Boston University, Columbia, Duke, Harvard, Stanford, University of Pennsylvania, University of Texas, UC Berkeley, University of Virginia, Vanderbilt and Yale.
 Participation in Cook County Minority Job Fair and Loyola Patent Law Program.

 Summer associate profile: Vedder Price recruits candidates with strong academic credentials, excellent verbal and written communication skills, initiative and enthusiasm.
 Ideal candidates have a demonstrated interest in the practice area they are applying for, as evidenced by relevant course work and/or prior work experience.
 As summer associates will interact immediately with senior shareholders and clients, executive presence and maturity are valued.

 Summer program components: Summer associates are integrated quickly into the practice area they are joining, through substantive work assignments, observation opportunities and training sessions.
 Summer associates will work with an assigned associate advisor to receive practical advice and guidance.
 A firm-wide summer program orientation is hosted in Chicago during the first week of the program for the full summer class to meet each other and engage with firm management.
 There are two formal review sessions, one at mid-summer and the other at the completion of the program, incorporating written attorney feedback regarding each completed project.
 Social events are frequent, both office-wide and in small groups, to ensure summer associates enjoy the collegiality of the firm.

 - Employee Benefits & Executive Compensation (Band 2)

 - Labor & Employment: The Elite (Band 4)